-Loyd Rutherford, age 73.
+Loyd Rutherford, age 74.
 Mr. Rutherford is semi-retired living in Lawrence County.
 Before retiring he worked for 32 years with a local cooperative along with raising cotton, soybeans, cattle and broilers.
 He has been on the Association board since 1990 and has served as chairman since 1995.
-He serves on the stockholders advisory committee and the district benefits administrative committee for the Farm Credit Bank of Texas.
-He is a member of the Farm Credit Benefit Alliance plan sponsor committee which services both AgFirst Bank and the Farm Credit Bank of Texas.
-He also serves on the Tenth District Farm Credit Council board and the National Farm Credit Council board headquartered in Washington D.C (currently serving as chair of the FCC audit committee).
+He currently serves as the chairman of the Association's compensation committee.
+Mr. Rutherford serves on the stockholders' advisory committee and the district benefits administrative committee for the Farm Credit Bank of Texas.
+He is a member of the Farm Credit Benefit Alliance plan sponsor committee, which services both AgFirst Bank and the Farm Credit Bank of Texas.
+He also serves on the Tenth District Farm Credit Council board and the National Farm Credit Council board headquartered in Washington D.C. (currently serving as chair of the FCC audit committee).
 He also serves on the board of the Farm Credit Council Services board headquartered in Denver, Colorado.
-He owns and operates JRL, Inc., a construction and development company in Moulton, Alabama.
+Mr. Rutherford owns and operates JRL, Inc., a construction and development company in Moulton, Alabama.